Benjamin Truman: Biography

 Under Truman's management, the Black Eagle brewery increased substantially in prosperity and size, and Truman divided his time between the brewery's Directors' House and a home, Popes, in Hertfordshire.

 Truman was knighted by George III on his accession in 1760 in recognition of his loyalty in contributing to the voluntary loans raised to carry on the various foreign wars.
 His portrait was painted by George Romney and Thomas Gainsborough (c.
 1773-1774); the latter has been part of the Tate Gallery collection since 1978.

-Truman died on 20 March 1780, and left a daughter, his only child, whose two grandsons (Sir Benjamin's great-grandchildren), John Freeman Villebois and Henry Villebois, succeeded to his interest in the business.
+Truman died on 20 March 1780, and left a daughter Frances (married to Henry Read), his only child.
+Her sons, William Truman Read and General Henry Read (Sir Benjamin's grandsons), became involved in the business.
+Sir Benjamin's great-grandchildren, John Freeman Villebois and Henry Villebois, later succeeded to his interest in the business.

 Truman was buried in the churchyard of St Mary's, Hertingfordbury, Hertfordshire.
-Together with his memorial is that of his wife Dame Frances Truman who died 10 June 1766 aged 66 and James Truman Esq., died 11 November 1766 aged 42.
+Together with his memorial is that of his wife Frances Truman who died 10 June 1766 aged 66 and James Truman Esq., died 11 November 1766 aged 42.
+His wife was the daughter of James Winstanley.
+New Zealand artist Sophia Augusta Moore was his descendant.
+Her son was the artist John Lysaght Moore.